 Non-SMEs must pay a non-refundable contribution of €1,000 towards the costs incurred by the EU-Japan Centre in relation to the company's participation.
 Failure to do so by the deadline set by the Centre may result in the offer of the place being withdrawn.

 If, for whatever reason, a participant cannot take up his / her confirmed place, the contribution may NOT be refunded.

-(*): SMEs (small and medium-sized enterprises) are companies meeting the standard European Commission criteria for an SME which have applied successfully for a scholarship.
-Other companies are large companies or SMEs that fail to apply successfully for a scholarship.
+(*): SMEs (small and medium-sized enterprises) are companies meeting the standard European Commission criteria for an SME which have applied successfully for a grant.
+Other companies are large companies or SMEs that fail to apply successfully for a grant.